top of page

 download.jpg

 Bone Broth is good for whatever ails your dog!
 It supports healthy joints.
 It super amazing amounts of natural glucosamine, it's also packed with other joint protecting compounds like chondroitin and hyaluronic acid.
 It helps the liver to detox.
 It also promotes a healthy gut and has loads of calcium.
 Make some today!
-I put 6 or 8 chicken drumsticks or 2 or 3 carcasses in either a slow cooker overnight.
-Once you have cooked, cool and strain liquid and refrigerate. you will find that when cold it will have a jelly like consistency and you can pour it over your Scottie's meals.
+I put 6 or 8 chicken drumsticks or 2 or 3 carcasses in a slow cooker overnight.
+Once you have cooked, cool and strain liquid and refrigerate. you will find that when cold it will have a jelly like consistency and you can pour a little over your Scottie's meals.

 iStock-95572666.jpg